 If you need us to, we can supply ideas and help you decide what works best for you.
 While your activity choices need to be exciting they must also be realistic for your budget, transport and local facilities.
 More significantly, they must sit within the DofE standard.

-If you are interested in joining our pilot Bronze DofE Award programme, please register your interest via the form at the bottom of this page.
+If you are interested in joining, either of our Bronze or Silver DofE Award programmes, please register your interest via the form at the bottom of this page.